essif-lab/framework/docs/terms/pattern-identification.md

 - there is a single %%partial identity|partial-identity%% and a single %%entity|entity%% that both match all such characteristics, in which case identification is successful and the %%subject|subject%%-relation between the %%entity|entity%% and %%partial identity|partial-identity%% has been established.

 ### Formalized model - data realm
-Here is a visual representation of a similar pattern, using the following [notations and conventions](../notations-and-conventions#pattern-diagram-notations):
+Here is a visual representation of a similar pattern, using the following **[notations and conventions](../notations-and-conventions#pattern-diagram-notations)**:

 <img
   alt="Conceptual model of the 'Identification' pattern - data realm"